simon619/A-Multithreaded-TCP-Chat-Room-with-Group_Message-Direct_Message-Kick-and-Ban-User-Features/README.md

 **Command And Log In**
 ------------------------------------
 - If Your Are A Admin Then You Must Have Log In With Your Name, Email and Password.
-Your Password Is Stored At 'password.txt' And Name, Email Is Store In 'Info.csv' File As Defualt User.
+Your Password Is Stored At 'password.txt' And Name, Email Is Stored In 'Info.csv' File As Defualt User.
 - A Normal User Have To Enter His/Her Name And Email To Log In The Server.
-If The Email of A User Is Not Stored In 'info.csv' Then S/He Will Be Greeted As A New User.
+If The Email of An User Is Not Stored In 'info.csv' Then S/He Will Be Greeted As A New User.
 - Group Chatting Is The Default Feature But A User Wants To Direct Message Another User S/He Must Use This Command ['Message' /'Receiver']. (eg. [How Are You? /Alice]).
 If The Receiver Is Online In Server, S/He Will Receive The Direct Message.
 - Only Admin Can Kick Or Ban A Client.
 The Command For This Action Is [/kick 'Target Client'] And ['/ban 'Terget User']. (eg. /ban Charlie or /kick Charlie)
 - Once A Client Is Kicked Out By Admin S/He Will Be Removed From The Server.
 But S/He Can Rejoin Later.